Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 ## Set up Terraform configuration

-Let's setup the Terraform configuration you'll need for creating an Application and exporting the Application key we'll need to interact with other Basis Theory resources.
+Let's setup the Terraform configuration you'll need for creating an Application and exporting the Application key you'll need to interact with other Basis Theory resources.

 ### Set up the basistheory provider